shockscript/spec/src/types/union.md

 # Union

-The structural union type, written `(M1, M2, ...MN)`, consists of two or more member types, containing all possible values of the member types.
+The structural union type, written `(m1, m2, ...mN)`, consists of two or more non-union member types containing all possible values of the member types.

 ```
 (decimal, String)